-- provides the license rights to Visa Card in Australia and settlement with banks for ATM, Visa card and cheque transactions, direct entry transactions, as well as the production of Visa and Redicards for use by member Credit Unions; - (ii) provides treasury and money market facilities to the Credit Union.
-The Credit Union ensures minimum CUSCAL and CUFSS investment holdings are maintained. - (iii) The Credit Union operates the computer network used to link Redicards and Visa cards operated through Reditellers and other approved ATM suppliers to the Credit Union's I.T. systems.
+- (i) provides the license rights to Visa Card in Australia and settlement with banks for ATM, Visa card and cheque transactions, direct entry transactions, as well as the production of Visa and Redicards for use by member Credit Unions; - (ii) provides treasury and money market facilities to the Credit Union.
+The Credit Union ensures minimum CUSCAL and CUFSS investment holdings are maintained. - (iii) operates the computer system used to link Redicards and Visa cards via the ATM network to the Credit Union's banking software and hardware.